CitrineInformatics/citrine-python/docs/source/workflows/performance_workflows.rst

 By comparing the model's predictions to the true values, we can compute several performance metrics that provide information about model quality.

 - Root-mean squared error (RMSE): the square root of the average of the squared prediction error
-- Non-dimensional model error (NDME): The RMSE, normalized by the RMSE of a trivial model that always predicts the mean value of the data (== standard deviation of the output variable).
+- Non-dimensional model error (NDME): The RMSE, normalized by the standard deviation of the output variable (which is the RMSE of a trivial model that always predicts the mean value of the data).
 - Standard residual: The RMSE of the standardized error (the prediction error divided by the prediction uncertainty)
 - Standard confidence: The fraction of predictions for which the prediction error is less than the prediction uncertainty